PhaseChange Materials: The 2026 Breakthrough in Home Insulation

 Beyond R-Value: The 2026 Shift to "Thermal Capacitance"

-Here's the thing: For fifty years, insulation was about "Resistance" (R-Value).
+Here's the practical issue: For fifty years, insulation was about "Resistance" (R-Value).
 If you wanted a warmer house, you added more pink fiberglass.
 In 2026, that passive model is being replaced by Active Thermal Mass.
 Specifically, Phase-Change Materials (PCMs).
 This technology has turned the home's walls into a "Thermal Battery."

 In this technical breakdown, we explore why PCM-infused drywall is the most important retrofit of the 2026 Canadian energy cycle.